The Milton Stern Scholars Fund

 How to Apply

 The online application for the next award cycle will open on Monday, August 20th.
 The deadline to submit applications is October 1, 2018.
 Please note that applications will only be accepted through the online portal.
 Please do not attempt to submit application materials (other than official transcripts) via mail, fax or email.
+When submitting essays and application materials, please pay special attention to spelling, grammar and presentation.

 Applications will only be reviewed after official transcript is received.
 Please send official transcripts to firstname.lastname@example.org or call 202-379-2236 for mailing instructions.